We are happy to provide septic tips to extend the life of your home or business septic system.

 - Protect the Bacteria – A septic system works by breaking down waste into solids that stay in the tank and effluent that gets filtered through the drain field.
 For this process to happen, waste-consuming bacteria need to be present.
 To protect this bacteria, do not use antibacterial cleaners or personal care items, bleach, pesticides, or chemical drain cleaners.
 A better option to keep drains clear is BlueLine.

 - Reduce What You Send to the Tank – The key is not to overwhelm the septic tank by sending too much at one time.
-We recommend using your garbage disposal sparingly, do not poor cooking oils or grease down the sink or toilet, and spread out water usage such as showers and laundry.
+We recommend using your garbage disposal sparingly, do not pour cooking oils or grease down the sink or toilet, and spread out water usage such as showers and laundry.

 - Only Send Biodegradable Items to the Tank – Even if something says it’s “safe for septic”, you should be cautious of sending it to the tank if it isn’t 100% biodegradable or takes a long time to deteriorate.
 We recommend not flushing baby wipes, feminine hygiene products, cigarette butts, kitty litter, paper towels, and other such items.
 Feel free to contact us for a more comprehensive list or if you have something specific that you’d like to ask about.